escowho/qpack/README.md

         cleaned variables names.
 -   delete_qconfig
     -   Delete the current .qconfig file, if found.
--   refresh
-    -   Refreshes github install of qpack
-    -   Convenience function to perform a remotes::install_github for qpack.
 -   set_up
     -   Set-up code to create project directories and load needed packages